-Under the US immigration system, many visas - such as the F-1 student visa, the J-1 visa, and the H-1B visa - are "nonimmigrant" visas, which mean that they are issued to allow a person to come to the US for a limited period of time to pursue a specific purpose before returning home.
+Under the US immigration system, many visas - including the F-1 and J-1 visas - are "nonimmigrant" visas, which mean that they are issued to persons only if they are intending to come to the US for a limited period of time to pursue a specific purpose before returning home.
 Consequently, you are eligible for a nonimmigrant visa as long as you can demonstrate that you have ties to your home country that you do not intend to abandon.
 A consular officer may reject your visa application if he/she believes that you do not plan to maintain your home country ties and intend to reside in the US permanently.

 There is no one definition of what counts as home country ties, although standard forms of evidence include home country family obligations, employment, property, or other similar considerations.
 While students may not be able to show all of these types of evidence, the general presumption when applying for a nonimmigrant visa is that you are eligible only if you intend to maintain home country ties.

-If you do not specifically request and obtain the appropriate status when entering the US, you will be considered a visitor (tourist) and therefore ineligible to study and/or work.
-Consequently, it is important to be sure to present the correct documents when entering the US.
+If you do not specifically request and obtain the appropriate student status when entering the US, you will be considered a visitor (tourist) and therefore ineligible to study and/or work.

 I'm going to be a student (or scholar / employee) at Tufts.
 I only have a tourist visa right now.
 Can I just come to the US and take care of visa matters later?

 If you enter the US as a tourist, you are not allowed to study or work.
 We do not recommend coming to the US in tourist status unless you are prepared to leave the US again and re-enter using a visa that allows study and/or work.